 Mother Nature (and the ship’s captain) are in charge on this incredible adventure into the Arctic Wilderness - so much so that our itinerary is decided daily according to weather and drifting ice.
 The experience will be truly memorable, starting with fascinating Longyearbyen, where the polar summer means four months of sun.
 Later we may spot polar bears and Svalbard reindeer crossing the tundra, and cruise vast fjords where glaciers spill down mountains into the sea.

-1 night in hotel, 8 nights voyage on MS Fram or MS Spitsbergen (accommodation as specified or similar)
+1 night in hotel, 8 nights voyage on MS Spitsbergen (accommodation as specified or similar)

 Titan’s VIP door-to-door travel service collects you from home for your flights to Longyearbyen.
 On arrival, you will be met and transferred to the Radisson Blu Polar Hotel (4T).